 3. No Vacancy - “Party with the ‘In Crowd’’From local icon twins Mark and Jonnie Houston who helped bring LA nightlife to new shaken and stirred heights, this multi-room Prohibition era-inspired bar features a curated selection of crafty cocktails in a bustling Hollywood atmosphere.

-Once you get through the lengthy line and speakeasy theatrics involving a scantily clad host escorting you in through a sliding bed, the restored Victorian structure and dim lighting will set the tone for a true Hollywood night.
+Once you get through the lengthy line and speakeasy theatrics involving a scantily clad host escorting you in through a secret entrance, the restored Victorian structure and dim lighting will set the tone for a true Hollywood night.

 Warning: it can get crowded (and a little bro-tastic) on weekend nights.
 Thankfully, you can head next door to its sister bar Dirty Laundry where you can sip amazing cocktails and get lost on the cellar-like dance floor.